 Internships with the OC Crime Lab are unpaid positions, and the background investigation can take two - three months to process.
 Applicants are generally expected to have some knowledge and/or education in crime scene Investigation, or a closely related field.
 Once an application is made, the selection process includes a review of application materials, an interview and a thorough background investigation.
 Applicants who have been selected for an interview will be contacted in February, and interviews will be scheduled in March.
 Internships are offered during the summer months and may extend longer depending upon availability.
-Prior to submitting your application material between November 1st - February 1st, please read the following information carefully.
+Prior to submitting your application material between November 1st - January 15th, please read the following information carefully.

 Name and Location of Agency/Department Requesting Intern: